 Bilirubin is a yellowish substance in your blood.
-It forms after red blood cells break down, and it travels through your liver, gallbladder, and digestive tract before being excreted.
+It forms after red blood cells break down and travel through your liver, gallbladder, and digestive tract before excretion.

 The condition of having high bilirubin levels is called hyperbilirubinemia.
-It’s usually a sign of an underlying condition, so it’s important to follow up with a doctor if test results show you have high bilirubin.
+It’s usually a sign of an underlying condition, so following up with a doctor is essential if test results show you have high bilirubin.

 It’s also a common temporary condition in newborns.

 Read on to learn more about the symptoms of high bilirubin and what can cause it.

 Typically, adult bilirubin levels fall between 0.2 and 1.2 milligrams per deciliter (mg/dL).
 Anything above 1.2 mg/dL is usually considered elevated.

 For children ages 15 days to 18 years, healthy bilirubin levels should be less than 1.0 mg/dL.

 Understanding what constitutes an elevated value for newborns depends on what condition the doctor is treating.
 Doctors will usually worry if bilirubin rises a certain amount in 24 hours.

 For example, a level of 8 mg/dl may not seem too concerning on day 2 of life, but if the day 1 value was 2 mg/dl, that 6 mg/dl rise can indicate a need for closer monitoring and treatment.

 Having high bilirubin can be a sign of several conditions.
 Your doctor will take your symptoms, as well as any other test results, into account to help narrow down a diagnosis.